Didymo (Didymosphenia geminata

 Reducing the risk of invasion into Australia

-The Government is working to prevent the introduction of didymo to Australia at Quarantine entry points.
+The Government is working to prevent the introduction of didymo to Australia at Biosecurity entry points.
 Anglers who are visiting Australia or returning home from a fishing trip overseas are now required to declare all used fishing equipment for inspection.
 Any potentially contaminated fishing or other freshwater recreational equipment will be confiscated by the Australian Quarantine Inspection Service (AQIS) and treated at the traveller's expense.

 The following flyer contains important information on how to avoid bringing didymo back into Australia from New Zealand.
 All anglers returning with their fishing gear from New Zealand are asked to pay particular attention to clean-down procedures.